Wakfu (TV series): The Brotherhood of the Forgotten/The Siblings

-The owl-masked leader that believes that the current gods are lazy and selfish, and wants to usurp them alongside The Siblings.
+Oropo is the owl-masked leader of the Brotherhood.
+He believes that the current gods are lazy and selfish, and wants to usurp them alongside The Siblings.
 Oropo is very calm and persuasive individual, able to win others to his side with these traits.
 He claims to hate violence and chaos, and is lenient on others despite what he considers flaws in their personalities.
 He also follows the principles of the end justifying the means, and that sacrifice is necessary for change.
+Oropo is extremely powerful, able to bend time and space in the creation of his multi-dimensional tower of dreams.
+He is also able to enter people's minds through the cracks of their doubts and fears.